allynsweet/E2E-Mailbox/README.md

 ## Description

-A fully-typed and tested JS library for adding email notification testing to your E2E tests.
+A fully-typed and tested TS library for adding email notification testing to your E2E tests.
 Some use-cases include:

 - Registering for a site and checking for the welcome email
 - Registering for a site and confirming your email address by pulling the URL from the email body